 High-level Illustration of the Federal PKI Certification Authorities

-The Federal PKI is a network of hundreds of Certification Authorities (CAs) that issue:
+The Federal PKI is a network of Certification Authorities (CAs) that issue:

 - PIV credentials and person identity certificates